Perfect Pairings: Discover the Delightful Harmony of Paella and Wine

-Lyon is world-famous for its fascinating traboules- secret, covered passageways and corridors (many with medieval, spiral, and geometric stairways) that wind their way through adjacent houses, palaces, and even entire, historic city blocks.
-Traboules are thought to have first been built in the 4th century after the Roman occupation, in Vieux Lyon and La Croix-Rousse- both located on hills and facing each other on either side of the river Saône.
+Lyon is world-famous for its fascinating traboules- secret, covered passageways and corridors (many with medieval, spiral, and geometric stairways) that wind their way through adjacent houses, palaces, and even entire historic city blocks.
+Traboules are thought to have first been built in the 4th century after the Roman occupation, in Vieux Lyon and La Croix-Rousse- located on hills facing each other on either side of the river Saône.
 The inhabitants of these connected houses could transport water from the river up to their homes.
-As the population moved down from Fourvière hill closer to the river over the centuries, these passageways’ continued to be constructed.
-It was in the 18th century, though, that the traboules were at their pinnacle of popularity.
-During that period, Lyon’s primary industry was textiles and, very specifically, silk.
+As the population moved down from Fourvière Hill closer to the river over the centuries, these passageways’ continued to be constructed.
+In the 18th century, though, the traboules were at their pinnacle of popularity.
+During that period, Lyon’s primary industry was textiles, specifically silk.
 The city’s silk weavers (called “Canuts”) used the traboules to transport their precious textiles and goods back and forth to the traders on the riverboats, protected from the weather and filth all the while.

-During this time, they also transformed many of the houses to accommodate their workshops, and today the bohemian and artsy neighborhood of La Croix Rousse has some of the coolest unique high ceilinged houses in France.
-This quarter, along with cobblestoned Vieux Lyon, are today two of Lyon’s most charming areas and full of hundreds of intriguing traboules, with many that are open to the public.
+During this time, they also transformed many of the houses to accommodate their workshops.
+Today, the bohemian and artsy neighborhood of La Croix Rousse has some of the coolest unique high-ceilinged houses in France.
+This quarter and cobblestoned Vieux Lyon are today two of Lyon’s most charming areas and full of hundreds of intriguing traboules, with many open to the public.
 Another anecdote about the traboules is that the French Resistance used the network to their advantage during world war 2, whose labyrinthine secrets only they knew!

 You could spend a whole summer in Lyon and only scratch the surface as there are so many enticing places to explore, shops to visit, and restaurants to dine in!
 So we have made it easier for those of you visiting Lyon for a shorter stay.
 We are delighted to take you on an insider’s tour of the best of Lyon, including some of Cellar Tours’ signature gourmet experiences.
 Enjoy the read 🙂

-When you arrive, you will be welcomed in an incredibly stylish and cozy, Haussmannian apartment for a professional and friendly champagne tasting.
+You will be welcomed in an incredibly stylish, cozy, Haussmannian apartment for a professional and friendly champagne tasting when you arrive.
 Chai Lombardi (owned by Côte des Bars Champagne House Lombardi) is one of Lyon’s most beautiful venues for private champagne events, and this is a great way to kick off your time in Lyon.
 Nothing beats bubbly to create an atmosphere of celebration, especially in a friendly, homey, and chic setting.

 If you prefer a less expensive, scheduled riverboat experience with dinner on board, Les Bateaux Lyonnais is a great option, too.

-With your own private, charismatic guide (specialized in food and wine), you will pound the pavements of Unesco protected Vieux Lyon in search of the best local flavors.
-The pedestrianized Saint-Jean neighborhood is a treasure trove of gourmet shops, wine bars, and Italian style Renaissance architecture.
-You will taste and learn about the best cheeses of the area at a passionate cheesemonger’s shop.
-You’ll swirl and sip great wines with a wine bar owner and even visit a beer master.
+With your own private, charismatic guide (specialized in food and wine), you will pound the pavements of Unesco-protected Vieux Lyon in search of the best local culinary flavors.
+The pedestrianized Saint-Jean neighborhood is a treasure trove of gourmet shops, wine bars, and Italian-style Renaissance architecture.
+You will taste and learn about the best cheeses in the area at a passionate cheesemonger’s shop.
+You’ll swirl, sip great wines with a wine bar owner, and even visit a beer master.
 This four-hour tour works as lunch (or dinner) and includes cuisine, art, and architecture history along the way.

 Lyon’s food is amazing, and you can’t visit the city without visiting the famous Bouchons, not to mention the tantalizing food markets.
 A fun way to mitigate all the indulgence- and believe us, you will, and you should indulge- is with a cycling tour.
-Your guide will meet you at your hotel, with helmets, and you will set off on a glorious cycle along the exquisitely renovated quays on the river.
+Your guide will meet you at your hotel with helmets, and you will set off on a glorious cycle along the exquisitely renovated quays on the river.
 The cycle can be as challenging or as easy as you prefer and based on your fitness level and interest.
-We recommend a morning cycle to get your appetite revved up for more indulging!
-After a three hour tour of some of Lyon’s most beautiful areas, with your friendly guide pointing out fun facts and anecdotes as you go, you can hand back the helmets and carry on with your day.
-Or indeed, book a second activity like a wine tasting lunch or cooking class.
+We recommend a morning cycle to revive your appetite for more indulging!
+After a three-hour tour of some of Lyon’s most beautiful areas, with your friendly guide pointing out fun facts and anecdotes as you go, you can hand back the helmets and carry on with your day.
+Or, indeed, book a second activity like a wine-tasting lunch or cooking class.